jaredkrinke/log/content/posts/programming-languages/minimal-dev-env-5.md

 # Why?
 **Why am I back to using an ancient single-board computer** (with a 700 MHz, 32-bit ARM CPU and 512 MB of RAM)?
 Because I think I can do better this time.

 On my previous attempt, I was writing code in C and TypeScript because, frankly, those were the languages I was most familiar (and content) with.
 Sadly, parsing and analyzing those languages is nontrivial, and I noticed that syntax highlighting and (especially) static analysis were so computationally expensive, that Vim would start to crawl.
-I could literally watch lines of text appearing like typewriter.
+I could literally watch lines of text appearing like a typewriter.

 So, have I found a magical new language server that runs snappily on an original Pi?
 No. But kind of.